Trump's attorney general nominee to recuse from AT&T-Time Warner appeal

 According to the documents, Barr owns about $16 million worth of stocks and bonds, as well as another $8 million in private investments and $4.2 million in real estate.

 As of Dec.
-14, he held $2.8 million worth of Dominion Energy Inc (D.N) stock, his largest holding.
+14, he held $2.8 million worth of Dominion Energy Inc stock, his largest holding.
 Barr served on Dominion’s board of directors, as well.

 Under federal ethics rules, Barr will be required to divest certain holdings if they conflict with particular matters he is working on at the Justice Department.